 Two pockets of land as highlighted in yellow on the map below have been retained by Eckley Farms.
-This is currently productive arable land, but economies of scale would suggest that the acreage is unviable as productive land if the solar installation were to go ahead.
-Therefore more land than the 74.5hectares for the Solar Farm would be taken out of food production.
+This i currently productive arable land, but economies of scale would suggest that the acreage is unvia productive land if the solar installation were to go ahead.
+Therefore more land than the 74.5hectare: the Solar Farm would be taken out of food production.
 This is deeply concerning in a time of food crisis.